tbringloe/Bioinformatics-CrashCourse/README.md

 2. As before, draw a diagram of your assembly graph.
 Provide a figure title, indicating the k-mer size used.

 3. Here we have assumed unlimited coverage for the assemblies.
 What was the effect of k-mer size on the assembly graphs?
+How did repetitive elements impact the graph?

 4. Had coverage been limited, how might the assembly at the larger k-mer size been impacted?